Hecke correspondences for smooth moduli spaces of sheaves: The moduli space of sheaves

-We must show that any datum as in the two bullets above gives rise to a square \eqref{eqn:y}.
-The first bullet yields a commutative diagram with exact rows and column:
+We must show that any datum as in items (1)--(2) above gives rise to a square \eqref{eqn:y}.
+Item (1) yields the commutative diagram with exact rows and column

 on $T \times S$.
-The second bullet gives rise to a sub line bundle $H \subset E$, and the question is when $\Gamma^y_*(H)$ is a subsheaf of $F_2/F_0$ (this subsheaf would be $F_1'/F_0$, and this would complete the square \eqref{eqn:y} by constructing the bottom sheaf).
-Looking at the diagram above, this happens precisely when the composed map:
+The kernel of \eqref{eqn:phi} gives rise to a sub line bundle $H \subset E$, and the question is when $\Gamma^y_*(H)$ is a subsheaf of $F_2/F_0$ (this subsheaf would be $F_1'/F_0$, and this would complete the square \eqref{eqn:y} by constructing the bottom sheaf).
+It is easy to see that this happens precisely when the following composition vanishes: